IndustriaTech/django-user-clipboard/README.md

     url(r'^clipboard/', include('user_clipboard.urls')),

-Add these in settings for formating the thumbnail:
+You can configure defaut values with theese settings:

 	CLIPBOARD_IMAGE_WIDTH = 100
 	CLIPBOARD_IMAGE_HEIGHT = 100
-	CLIPBOARD_THUMBNAIL_QUALITY = 100
+	CLIPBOARD_THUMBNAIL_QUALITY = 80

 Run migrations or syncdb depending on whether you use South.